Rayaan14/SudokuSolver/README.md

 # Sudoku Solver
 This is a sudoku solver utilizing the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.
+It includes a GUI as well as a text based version.

 Run main.py to play sudoku!
 (Work in Progress)